Anna Kaplan: 2016 congressional primary

-2018 New York Senate Election
+2018 New York Senate election

 On April 27, 2018, flanked by Nassau County Democratic Party Chairman Jay Jacobs and New York Governor Andrew Cuomo, Kaplan announced her candidacy for the New York State Senate's 7th District to a large gathering of supporters and state and local Democratic elected officials at the "Yes We Can Community Center" in Westbury, New York.
 On August 1, 2018, Kaplan became the first candidate for New York State office to be endorsed by former President Barack Obama.

-On November 6, 2018, Kaplan defeated incumbent Senator Elaine Phillips and won election to the New York State Senate with 55% of the vote.
+On November 6, 2018, Kaplan defeated incumbent Senator Elaine Phillips and won election to the New York State Senate with 55 percent of the vote.

 State Senate

-Kaplan is Chairperson of the Senate Committee on Commerce, Economic Development and Small Business, and is a member of the Senate Committees on Children and Families, Internet and Technology, Judiciary, Mental Health and Developmental Disabilities, Transportation and Women's Issues.
-She is also a member of the Legislative Women's Caucus.
+Kaplan was Chairperson of the Senate Committee on Commerce, Economic Development and Small Business, and was a member of the Senate Committees on Children and Families, Internet and Technology, Judiciary, Mental Health and Developmental Disabilities, Transportation and Women's Issues.
+She was also a member of the Legislative Women's Caucus.

 In January 2019, Kaplan was one of four new state senators spotlighted by the New York Times in a piece on first-time New York senators.

+2024 congressional election

+In May 2023, Kaplan announced she would run for Congress in New York's 3rd congressional district, seeking to succeed George Santos in either the 2024 election or a special election if Santos were to resign or be expelled from the House.

 Personal life

-Kaplan and her husband, Darren, live in Great Neck, New York, and have two college-age daughters.
+Kaplan and her husband, Darren, live in North Hills, New York, and have two college-age daughters.